acastillorobles77/MrsMajor-3.0-VB.NET/README.md

 # rootabx has written the original source code of the malware which is available [here](https://github.com/Gork3m/MrsMajor-3.0/).

-**Note**: some fragments of the source code have been modified due to better understand the code but the result do exactly the same thing.
+**Note**: some fragments of the source code may be modified due to better understand the code/optimization/bug fixes/etc but the result do exactly the same thing.